enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/lua/lua-types.md

 print(a[1]) -- 1
 ```

-array index can start at any number
+Array index can start at any number

 ```lua
 a = {}